-Gordon’s story starts as a pupil of West Hill Secondary Modern School, where he was taught and very much inspired by the remarkable water-colourist Owen Traynor.
-He said, “…he taught me to look at things in detail.
-I loved to paint landscapes and this kept me reasonably happy for many a year, but I was never really happy, I always thought they had something missing and I didn’t know what it was until I tried to paint my first portrait, and it soon became apparent that the missing ingredient was emotion!!!
+As a pupil of West Hill Secondary Modern School I was taught and very much inspired by the remarkable water-colourist Owen Traynor.
+“He taught me to look at things in detail.
+I loved to paint landscapes and this kept me reasonably happy for many a years.
+However, I always thought they had something missing and I didn’t know what it was until I tried to paint my first portrait, and it soon became apparent that the missing ingredient was emotion”.

-So for 30 years Gordon spent every evening drawing with pen and inks to create a series of works that he exhibited in his first one man exhibition at the prestigious Astley-Cheetham art gallery in Stalybridge.
-That was quickly followed by successful exhibitions at the People’s Gallery and last year, 2013, at The Museum, in Uppermill.
-In 2014 he had an exhibition at the Gallery Oldham which he had great success.
+I created a series of works that were exhibited in my first one-man exhibition at the prestigious Astley-Cheetham Art Gallery.
+That was quickly followed by successful exhibitions at the People’s Gallery and then at Saddleworth Museum and Gallery.
+In 2014 I had an exhibition at the Gallery Oldham which he had great success.

 “A commission I was very proud of was of the actor, comedian and tireless charity fund raiser Ricky Tomlinson.
 He was a joy to paint, a very humble man, also I painted the late Bernard Manning, again a very generous man his portrait now hangs in the boardroom of the family business.”

 The People's Gallery at the Bridge Art Centre has been my workplace for nearly twenty years now and I still love to come to my studio every day to work on my oil paintings, some of which are going towards my next exhibition.